 When the warm summer weather sets in, you may find yourself adjusting your thermostat to accommodate rising temperatures.
-Flipping the switch from heat to A/C can bring a cool down in your home but it can heat up your utility bills.
-Cutting your cooling costs with these money-saving tips can help If you have central air conditioning or a window air conditioning unit.
-It's possible to reduce your electric bills significantly, especially in very warm climates, by following these energy-saving cooling tips this summer.
+Flipping the switch from heat to A/C can bring a cool down in your home, but it can heat up your utility bills.
+Cutting your cooling costs with these money-saving tips can help.

 Selecting a Unit

 When buying a window air conditioning unit, more is not necessarily better.
 Base the size of the air conditioning unit on the size of the room, the other factors that affect the temperature in the room, such as how many windows it has and whether it faces south, north, etc. An air conditioning unit that is too big for the room will work harder and cost you more.

 When you're shopping for a central air conditioning system, make sure the seasonal energy efficiency ratio (SEER) number is 14 or better—15 in warmer climates.
 A less efficient system will cost you more to run.
 Look for an energy efficiency ratio (EER) of 12 or higher for room air conditioners.
 A high-efficiency unit costs more, but if you live in a hot climate, it will pay for itself in a few years by reducing electricity bills.

 Perform regular maintenance on your air conditioning unit.
 Replace the filter monthly during the cooling season and have a professional service your system at the beginning of each cooling season.
 Specifically, the service person should check to make sure the unit is operating correctly, that no hoses or moving parts that need to be replaced, and that no debris is obstructing the outside unit.